 This is a must do!
 We did this with Lagoon Service and absolutely loved it!
 They also have many other tours that they offer.
 You get up close and personal with sharks, rays, fish etc. It was one of my fave days of the trip.
 Check out my full BLOG POST HERE.

 If you have the time definitely don’t miss the chance to explore the main island.
-There are so many things to do here from shopping, beach exploring, Mount Otemanu, inland 4×4 tours, etc. Matira beach is the best beach on the main island and most attractions are centered around this area.
-You can also rent a car from Europcar Bora Bora and explore the island on your own around the main road that encircles it.
+There are so many things to do here from shopping, beach exploring, Mount Otemanu, inland 4×4 tours, etc. You can also rent a car from Europcar Bora Bora and explore the island on your own around the main road that encircles it.

 More activity options – check this page out.